ddddamian/100-days-of-code/log.md

 ### Day 6: January 06, 2018

 **Today's Progress**: Finished work on the "School Catalogue" freeform project on "codecademy".
 Started "codecademy" lesson on "Browser Compatibility and Transpilation".
-Read chapter ... of "The Phoenix Project".

 **Thoughts** Interesting to see how you transpile to ES5 using Babel.

 **Link(s) to work**: [School Catalogue](https://github.com/ddddamian/myCodecademyFiles/blob/master/schoolCatalogue.js)
 **Link(s) to work**: [Browser Transpilation](https://github.com/ddddamian/myCodecademyFiles/blob/master/browserTranspilation.js)

+### Day 7: January 07, 2018

+**Today's Progress**: Did the "Transpilation" free form project on "codecademy".
+Read chapter "Web Designer" magazine and "net" magazine.
+Read chapter ... of "The Phoenix Project".

+**Thoughts** Found it difficult to remember how you transpile to ES5 using Babel, without referring to notes.
+Needs more work.

+**Link(s) to work**: [Transpilation](https://github.com/ddddamian/myCodecademyFiles/blob/master/Transpilation.js)